epfl-ada/ada-2021-project-therealabracadabra/Milestone2/README.md

 • **chloroquine”**

 ## Sentiment analysis
-We also plan to make a **sentimental analysis** on the newspapers.
-The emotions categories would be defined as follow: disgust, fear, trust, anger, sadness, positive, negative.
-The key words for each category will be taken from the annex from the table E of the paper ["Analyzing Polarization in Social Media: Method and Application to Tweets on 21 Mass Shootings"](https://github.com/ddemszky/framing-twitter/blob/master/paper/ddemszky2019analyzing.pdf).
+A general sentiment analysis has been made for both newspapers on all years.
+An emotion analysis has also been made for each subject described above.
+BLABLA

-## Washington post
+## Verification
-At the end, we will take the “parameters” which significantly allow to make the difference between the two journals and affiliate them to a political belonging.
-And we will iterate the process on other journals to determine their political affiliation.
+At the end, the “parameters” which significantly allow to make the difference between the two journals are applied on a third newspaper.
+We have chosen the Washington post which has a ["lean left bias"] (https://www.allsides.com/news-source/washington-post-media-bias) as NY times.

 # Proposed timeline and organization within the team
 Timeline: